Contributing to QA Agent

 • New reporter integrations (GitHub Issues, Jira, PagerDuty, Slack)

-• Report format improvements — the HTML report is functional; a redesign with better mobile support or dark mode would be valuable
+• Report format improvements.
+The HTML report is functional; a redesign with better mobile support or dark mode would be valuable

-• Custom tool extensionscustom_tools.py is thin; drag-and-drop, file upload, and canvas interaction helpers are all missing
+• Custom tool extensions. custom_tools.py is thin; drag-and-drop, file upload, and canvas interaction helpers are all missing

-• Release pipeline — the CSV-driven release runner works but has no UI; a simple web dashboard for release sign-off is on the roadmap
+• Release pipeline.
+The CSV-driven release runner works but has no UI; a simple web dashboard for release sign-off is on the roadmap

 Open an issue before starting large changes to confirm the approach aligns with the project direction.